DigitalAgricultureDiscovery/uas-user-log/README.md

 4. Setup environmental variables on client:

    Make a copy of `client/example.env` and rename it to `client/.env`.
-Inside the new file, replace the example values with the feedback email address and a Google Analytics Tracking ID.
+Inside the new file, replace the example values with the feedback email address and a Google tag.

 5. Build the containers and start the application: